mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 successfully and completely transmitted, is no longer needed, the sender MAY close the stream by sending a RESET\_STREAM frame.

+> **Editor's Note:** It might be desired to also allow the receiver to request
+> cancellation of a stream by sending STOP\_SENDING frame.
+However, this might
+> lead to unintended packet loss, because the receiver does not know which and
+> how many packets follow on the same stream.
+If this feature is required, a
+> solution could be to require senders to open new streams for each application
+> data unit, as described in a previous version of this document.

 Large RTP packets sent on a stream will be fragmented in smaller QUIC frames, that are transmitted reliably and in order, such that a receiving application can read a complete packet from the stream.
 No retransmission has to be